yusufmunircloud/AWS-Projects/AWS-Serverless-Reminder-App/02_LABINSTRUCTIONS/STAGE1 - Configure SES.md

 At this point you have whitelisted 2 email addresses for use with SES.

-- the `PetCuddleOTron Sending Address`.
+- the `ReminderApp Sending Address`.
-- the `PetCuddleOTron Customer Address`.
+- the `ReminderApp Customer Address`.

 These will be configured and used by the application in later stages.
 AT this point you have finished all the tasks needed in this STAGE of the Advanced Demo Lesson